 By heating up your muscles, saunas help to increase blood flow and oxygenation to the area, which can speed up the healing process, say studies.
 In addition, the heat from infrared saunas can help to loosen tight muscles and improve your range of motion.
-A good sweat session can also help you recover faster by flushing out metabolic waste like lactic acid.
+A good sauna session after a workout can also help you recover faster by flushing out metabolic waste like lactic acid.
 Studies also show that it increases the production of growth hormones along with overall endurance.

 Decreases depression and anxiety

 The increased production of endorphins that occurs during an infrared sauna session can help to improve mood and decrease depression.
 The heat of the sauna can also help to relax the body and mind, which can lead to a decrease in anxiety levels.

 You won’t lose as much weight as you think.
 But according to recent studies, sweating it out in a sauna has some of the same health benefits as low to moderate exercises.
 Not a huge calorie burn, but with about 25% of the U.S. population not getting enough exercise, this could be a good option for those who are either unwilling or unable to exercise.
 But don’t be fooled: you’ll lose a lot of water weight, so it might seem like you’re really shedding the pounds.
 It’s not all going away so fast.
 It’s best to think of saunaing as an addition to exercise.

 Not surprisingly, with the above-mentioned benefits (relaxation, recovery, and improved heart), studies also show saunas can help people sleep get a better night’s sleep.
 In addition, the heat of the sauna can help to increase blood flow and oxygenation to the brain, which can lead to improved sleep quality.